one-busy-beaver/Phase-Plane-Plotter-for-Nonlinear-Systems/README.md

 # Phase Plane Plotter for Nonlinear Systems
-This is a simple phase plane plotter built with Processing.
-Users can input differential equations and visualize their vector fields in real time.
+This is an easy-to-use phase plane plotter built with Processing.
+User can input differential equations and visualize their vector fields in real time.
 ## Requirements
 - Download all files from this repository.
 - Download [Processing](https://processing.org/download).